roopekt/MiningGame/README.md

 ### Inventory
 - The is a Slot class that has all the logic for moving items between slots.
-- Anything that can hold items uses th Slot class: inventory, cursor in the inventory and items on the ground.
+- Anything that can hold items uses the Slot class: inventory, items on the ground and the cursor in the inventory.
-- There is a SlotGUI class that all the GUI that is the same across the game.
-This listens to a event in the Slot class to update.
+- There is a SlotGUI class that all the specialized item GUIs use.
+This listens to an event in the Slot class to rerender.
-- There is a ItemType class that descripes all the properties of a item, and a ItemTypeHandler which is a singleton scriptable object containg all the item types.
+- There is an ItemType class that descripes all the properties of an item, and an ItemTypeHandler which is a singleton scriptable object containg all the item types.

 ## License